Devsbench/scientific-robin-e5a44/content/pages/index.md

     title: Bring Your Blockchain-Based Idea Into Reality
     content: >
-      We’re a custom software development company focusing on private blockchains with a track record of building Cardano, Tezos and Ethereum blockchains.
+      We’re a custom software development company focusing on private blockchains with a track record of building Cardano, Tezos and Ethereum.
     image_alt: lorem-ipsum
     actions:
       - label: Hire us